The Changes in the Big Beautiful Bill to ACA and the Opportunities They Present to Agents – Part 2

 Opportunity for Agents

-- Increase your technology platform capabilities to include AI automation to reach ACA clients regarding these documents confirming family size and household income.
+• Increase your technology platform capabilities to include AI automation to reach ACA clients with these documents and confirm family size and household income.

 Filing and Reconciling (effective January 1, 2026)

-Enrollees receiving any premium tax credit must file and reconcile their premium tax credits annually.
+Enrollees who receive any premium tax credit must file and reconcile it annually.
 Failure to do so will lead to ineligibility for premium tax credits.

 Opportunity for Agents

-- Increase your technology platform capabilities to include AI automation to remind ACA clients of this requirement.
+• Expand your technology platform capabilities to include AI-driven automation that reminds ACA clients of this requirement.

 Recapture of Excess Premium Tax Credits (effective taxable years beginning after December 31, 2025)